 Can a chipped tooth heal on its own?

 Injured teeth cannot heal.
-Still, over time the sensitivity of teeth with small cracks or chips may diminish.
+Still, over time, the sensitivity of teeth with small cracks or chips may diminish.
 A doctor should evaluate and appropriately treat larger chips and cracks.
-Your dentist will choose the appropriate treatment based on the damage received to the tooth. g.
-Treatment of severely damaged teeth may include fillings, root canal treatment and dental crowns.
+Your dentist will select the most suitable treatment based on the extent of the damage to the tooth. g.
+Treatment of severely damaged teeth may include fillings, root canal treatment, and dental crowns.

 Can I file my teeth with a nail filer?